Blocksize-Capital-GmbH/QuantSDK/README.md

-The Quant SDK is a simple python-wrapper for the Cryptocurrency trading API of Blocksize Capital.
+The Quant SDK is a python-wrapper for the Cryptocurrency trading API of Blocksize Capital.
 It is a Python interface fully integrated with Blocksize CORE™.
 It allows the easy automation of algorithmic trading strategies, as well as accessing historical market data.
-For requesting a (required) account please contact __info@blocksize.capital__
+For requesting a (required) account please contact us via https://blocksize-capital.com/contact/

 The functionality of the quant SDK is divided into two parts: